 And I suppose that’s how tragedies work – they creep into our lives when we were least expecting them, when we were expecting our spouse to ask us when we’d be home, or a friend to make weekend plans.
 In one of these innocuous moments, our friends Philippa and Graeme Skinner had lost their 21-year-old son to a heroin overdose, whilst he was working for Jackie Pullinger’s organisation in Hong Kong.
 An innocuous moment – but one which could not be undone.

 ‘See you soon’ is Philippa’s story of Jim’s life and death, the effect it’s had on her, and what she’s learned through it.
-I make no apologies for the natural bias of this review – the Skinners are our friends and were our church and small group leaders back in Sale, so I know them to be ‘normal’ folk, but with much faith and integrity.
+I make no apologies for the natural bias of this review – the Skinners are our friends and were our church and small group leaders a few years ago, so I know them to be ‘normal’ folk, but with much faith and integrity.
 I cannot recommend this book highly enough.

 Philippa writes with beautiful, honest eloquence.
 You will warm to her family even if you’ve never met them.
 Jim had been working in Hong Kong for three years with St Stephen’s Society, which helps drug addicts and prostitutes break free from their addictions and come to faith in Jesus Christ.